rashmiraoragha/Transfer-Learning-Using-Keras-For-Image-Recognition/README.md

 and a model file name to load the model.

 The output of test.py is the test error of the data which is the number of misclassifications divided by size of the test set.
+I achieved test accuracy of 92.1% in this project